RavanH/xml-sitemap-feed/readme.txt

 = How do I get my latest articles listed on Google News? =

-Go to [Suggest News Content for Google News](http://www.google.com/support/news_pub/bin/request.py?contact_type=suggest_content) and submit your website info as detailed as possible there.
-Give them the URL(s) of your fresh new Google News Sitemap in the text field 'Other' at the bottom.
+Since April 2024, it's [no longer possible to submit new sites](https://support.google.com/news/publisher-center/answer/14859160?sjid=17606446789427013880-EU) to the Google News Publisher Center.

+If your site is new, you can only:

+1. Create quality news articles.
-You will also want to add the sitemap to your [Google Search Console account](https://search.google.com/search-console) to check its validity and performance.
+2. Submit your Google News sitemap to your [Google Search Console account](https://search.google.com/search-console) to check its validity and performance.
 Create an account if you don't have one yet.
+3. Continue publishing quality content and wait for Google News to discover and distribute it.

 = Can I manipulate values for Priority and Changefreq? =